4kk11/GHScriptGPT/README.md

 ## Features

+## Installation
+1. Download the plugin files from the Releases section of this repository.
+2. Put it in the Grasshopper/Libraries folder.

 ## Usage
 #### First, configure the API key and other settings from the gear button.
 #### After setting the API key, make sure that Settings.xml is generated in the plugin folder.